Government and Foundation Grants

-This electronic Grants Manual has been prepared as a resource for faculty who have received external or federal funding in order to provide the necessary resources to ensure a successful project.
-Although the College is legally accountable to the grant sponsor as the official recipient of a grant, the Principal investigator is responsible for the proper fiscal management and conduct of the project.
+This electronic Grants Manual has been prepared as a resource for Principle Investigators (PIs) and Project Directors who have received grants from federal or other external sources.
+Although the College is legally accountable to the grant sponsor as the official recipient of a grant, the Principal Investigator is responsible for the proper fiscal management and conduct of the project.

 Pre-Award: Grant Proposal Guidelines

 Congratulations on the approval of your grant!
 Now what?

 Principal Investigator's Responsibilities

 Salary and wages for Faculty, Staff and Students